 Apart from its fragrance, daphne also drapes itself in a ravishing blooming, an abundance which is quite rare at this time of the year.

 Its gradient-like flowers with hues of white, pink and purple unfurl in uncountable numbers for many long weeks.
-They are followed by a profusion of little brightly colored berries.
+Following the flower, a profusion of little brightly colored berries appears.

 Daphne, a welcoming scent

 The best place for this shrub is clearly the front door of the house.
 Plant three specimens around your main door, or any other passageway so that you won’t miss its enchanting scents.
 Pair it with heath, early-blooming bulbs (winter aconite, narcissus and botanical crocus).
 When planted in conjunction with sparse ground cover plants, they’ll be protected against drought.

 Purchase your daphne when it is blooming to be sure to buy the specimen that releases the most scent.
 Generally speaking, plants with darker flowers release a stronger scent than plants with light-colored flowers.
 Wait for the end of the blooming to settle it in the garden.